 The following study on Low-Level Laser Therapy was originally published by Lasers Surg Med. in February 2014.
 It has been edited for the Laser Cap Me (LaserCap.Me) website.
 This was done in order to shorten and condense the material.
 All rights retained by Lasers Surg Med.

 Alopecia is a common disorder affecting more than half of the population worldwide.
 Androgenetic alopecia affects 50% of males over the age of 40.
 Additionally, it affects 75% of females over 65.
 According to trials, two hair restoration drugs can treat pattern baldness.
 Minoxidil and finasteride can treat hair loss.
 However, a hair transplant is another treatment alternative.
 This review surveys the evidence for low-level laser therapy (LLLT) as a treatment for hair loss.
-Additionally, it discusses possible mechanisms of actions.
+Additionally, it discusses possible mechanisms of action.

 Methods and Materials

 Researchers used PubMed and Google Scholar to carry out using keyword searches.
 Searches included the words alopecia, hair loss, LLLT, and photobiomodulation.

 Studies have shown that LLLT stimulated hair growth in mice subjected to chemotherapy-induced alopecia.
 It also researched alopecia areata.
 Controlled clinical trials demonstrated that LLLT stimulated hair growth in both men and women.
 The main mechanism may be the stimulation of epidermal stem cells in the hair follicle bulge.
 This includes shifting of the follicles into the anagen phase.